 Administrators in OnApp have full control over the lifecycle of virtual servers.
 Virtual servers can be in the following states:

-- Created - A server is created when you successfully Create Virtual Server from the Virtual servers menu, having selected its template and set its properties, resources and network requirements.
+- Created - A server is created when you successfully Create a Virtual Server from the Virtual servers menu, having selected its template and set its properties, resources, and network requirements.

 - Powered on - A power on starts the virtual server, its operating system and processes.

 - Powered off - If the operating system cannot be stopped, it will be forcefully terminated.

 - Shut down - A shut down will attempt to gracefully stop a virtual server and its operating system, which typically involves terminating all running applications.

 - Rebooted - Rebooted means a virtual server has been shut down and then powered on again.